e-h-h/chronoshift.js/README.md

 Not now!
 --------

-This is a simple library to execute your code.
-Later.
+This is a simple library to execute your code with some latency.
 Main idea is to create a task manager for javascript with some GUI.

 Basic usage
 -----------